 Paul C. Watler

-Paul Watler is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, and is widely recognized for his work on First Amendment, media law, commercial, and “Bet-the-Company” cases.
-Paul’s victories in court range from opening up Love Field in Dallas for long-haul airline service to winning one of the most frequently cited Texas Supreme Court opinions on media libel law.
+Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, Paul Watler is widely recognized for his work on First Amendment, media law, commercial, and “Bet-the-Company” cases.
+Paul’s victories in court range from opening up Love Field in Dallas for long-haul airline service to winning two of the most frequently cited Texas Supreme Court opinions on media libel law.

 In the court’s 41-page opinion, Justice Jeff Brown wrote that the column was not actionable because “it is an opinion piece through and through” and was true.

 Paul led a Jackson Walker LLP team including Shannon Zmud Teicher that defended the case in the trial court and on appeal.
 Co-counsel for The News in the Supreme Court were Wallace Jefferson and Rachel Ekery of Alexander, Dubose, Jefferson & Townshend.

 For more information about the case, view the articles published in The Dallas Morning News and Law360.